rsnpj/notes-site/notes/Year_2/Software_Engineering/Software_Design/Software_Patterns.md

 -   Other problems that rely upon this pattern

-Useful patterns also relates to other problems with similar contexts, problems or solutions
+Useful patterns also relate to other problems with similar contexts, problems or solutions

 # What is a pattern